viniciusmuller/barony-mod-manager/README.md

 # Getting Started

 ## Downloading
 The latest project release can be found [here](https://github.com/arcticlimer/barony-mod-manager/releases/).
-Scroll to the bottom and select the appropriate version for your system.
+Go at the release and select the appropriate version for your system.
 - For Windows: `barony-mod-manager.exe`
 - For GNU/Linux: `barony-mod-manager_amd64`
 - For MacOS: `barony-mod-manager_darwin`